 Hello!

-I'm currently a researcher at USF's School of Public Health, working with Dr. Edwin Michael.
-We're currently building a mathematical model of COVID transmission, which provides forecasts of the trajectory of the pandemic to support local health departments.
-I received my Ph.D. in chemical and biomolecular engineering from the University of Notre Dame, advised by Dr. Edward Maginn.
-We applied atomistic modeling techniques to predict chemical properties of actinides, which are radioactive molecules found in the nuclear fuel cycle.
+I'm currently a researcher in Dr. Edwin Michael's group at USF's School of Public Health, where our team builds mathematical models of infectious disease spread to generate forecasts of future pandemic trajectories.
+Before joining USF, I completed my Ph.D. in chemical and biomolecular engineering from the University of Notre Dame under the mentorship of Dr. Edward Maginn.
+Our research focused on applying atomistic modeling techniques to understand the thermodynamic properties and solvation behavior of actinides, which are radioactive elements prevalent in the nuclear fuel cycle.

-In my spare time, I enjoy making music and forecasting the outcome of sports.
+In my spare time, I enjoy making music and analyzing bitcoin.